faizilham/msc-thesis/main/ch5_general_function.typ

 == Utilization effects

 As we previously discussed, functions may affect the utilization of its arguments and free variables.
-We define the set of utilization effects $Ef$ in @eq:UtilEffects, where $EfU$ means it utilizes the value, $EfI$ means it invalidates the value's utilization, and $EfN$ means it does not affect the value.
+We define the set of utilization effects $Ef$ in @eq:UtilEffects, where $EfU$ means it utilizes the value, $EfI$ means it invalidates the value's utilization, $EfN$ means it does not affect the value, and $EfX$ means unknown effect.

 $
-  Ef = {EfU, EfI, EfN}
+  Ef = {EfU, EfI, EfN, EfX}
 $ <eq:UtilEffects>

 We then extend the function type signature after its return type with effect notations for each of its parameter and free variable in cases of lambda functions. @eq:FuncSignWithEffects shows the extended function type signature with $PiEf$ the map of parameter indexes to utilization effects and $PhiEf$ the map of free variables to utilization effects.
 A function without any effect annotation is equivalent to having no effect to its arguments and free variables.